Anja585/data-representation-project/README.md

 - coupon rate: numbers, can be rounded and/or decimals
 - denomination: three letter currency acronyms in capital letters e.g. EUR/USD/YEN

+'All isins' retrive all assets aligible for collateral mobilisation in a list format.

 Figure 1: Home page
 ![Alt text](image.png)